rsl-sumitkaulkar/rsl-sumitkaulkar/README.md

 ### Technical Skills and Abilities:
-➤ Programming Languages: Proficient in Java, Kotlin and Dart.<br/>
+➤ Programming Languages: Proficient in Java, Kotlin, Dart and Javascript.<br/>
 ➤ Databases: SQLite, MySQL, Firebase Firestore and Realtime Database.<br/>
 ➤ Dependency Injection: Dagger and Hilt.<br/>
 ➤ Architectures: MVP, MVVM, and more.<br/>